 Description of Summer Legal Placement Class

-The Summer Legal Placement requires students to spend a minimum of 150 hours onsite over the course of at least six weeks in their placement and participate in an online faculty-guided seminar.
+The students in the Summer Legal Placement must spend a minimum of 150 hours onsite working in their placement over the course of at least six weeks and participate in an online faculty-guided seminar.
 The course is graded pass/fail.
 Students pay tuition and fees and are usually eligible for financial aid.
 Summer grants may also be available through the law school's summer grant application process.

-For the 2018 Summer term, the Summer Legal Placement program was organized around two themes.
+For the 2019 Summer term, the Summer Legal Placement program will once again be organized around two themes.